top of page

 13 Nevertheless we, according to His promise, look for new heavens and a new earth, wherein dwelleth righteousness.

 As with the previous reference, when mankind is least expecting it, the Lord will return as a thief for the Church, and the period of God's Day of the Lord judgment will commence.
 Note that what Peter speaks of concerning the earth being "burned up" (vs. 10) will not take place until after Christ's 1000 year reign (Rev. 20:1-10), just before the time of the Last Judgment (Rev. 20:11-15, esp. vs. 11), all of which is part of the period of the Day of the Lord.
-So, in strict accord with Peter's words, this world will be burned up during the period of the Day of the Lord---just near the end of it.
+So, in strict accord with Peter's words, this world will indeed be burned up during this time, just near the end of it.
 This becomes more clear when his words are compared with Revelation 20:11 in conjunction with 21:1.

-Concerning the "Day of God" phrase that Peter used in verse 12, because of the like destruction there spoken of, I understand this as being merely a variant form of the Day of the Lord phrase he used in verse 10, like a synonym of it.
+Concerning the "Day of God" phrase that Peter used in verse 12, in light of the context and the like destruction there spoken of, we can understand this as being a variant form of the Day of the Lord phrase he used in verse 10—like a synonym of it.

 REFERENCE #4